 17 Meals On Wheels

 If you’ve got a car and a desire to feed those in need,

 Meals on Wheels can use your assistance.
 The organization helps deliver meals to seniors and those with disabilities on a daily basis.
 You can either work in the kitchen to help prepare nutritious meals, or bring them to those in your area.
 Best part: you can do the deliveries as a family.
 18 Animal shelter David Bohrer/Los Angeles Times/Getty Images

 So often volunteer efforts are directed towards adults in need.
 But what about dogs and cats?
 On Christmas Eve, head on over to your local animal shelter and donate your time to a doggie or a kitty.
 Grab a leash and take a dog for a walk.
 You never know — you just might walk home with a furry forever four-legged friend.

 There are many soldiers stationed throughout the world who find themselves far from home on Christmas Eve.
 While they can stay on their base, you might be able to bring a service member home for a home-cooked meal.
 Contact your local military base to find out about their

 Adopt a Service Member program, and help spread a little holiday cheer to those who serve.
-15 In Your Neighborhood
+20 In your neighborhood

 Sometimes, you don’t have to go too far to find ways to help those in need.
 In fact, you might find that your neighbor could use some assistance this holiday season.
 Whether it’s shoveling the snow from an elderly neighbor’s porch, bringing the new mom down the street a care package filled with goodies, or stringing some extra holiday lights for a neighbor who’s recovering from surgery, there are probably many opportunities for you to help out that are right on your very own block.

-There are many ways to volunteer on Christmas Eve, and you might be able to include your kiddos in on some of them for a truly happy holiday.
+There are many ways to volunteer on Christmas Eve, and you might be able to include your children in on some of them for a truly happy holiday.